parbji/Pierre-Arbadji-Engineering-Portfolio/_projects/aerostructures-leadership.md

 ## Advanced FEA: Tension & Compression

 To validate this innovation, I performed extensive FEA (Finite Element Analysis) for both tension and compression on the coupling system.
 Simulations confirmed that all load paths, fastener stresses, adhesive interfaces, and tube join lines met or exceeded required factors of safety for launch environments.
-The new system maintains perfect tube concentricity—the critical design requirement.
+The new system maintains perfect tube concentricity,the critical design requirement.

 ### FEA Results